andrewtcha07/Portfolio-Projects/World Layoffs: Case Study/README.md

 + Moving to **2023**, the "**Other**" industry ranked 1st with the highest total of **35,809 layoffs**, while the "**Finance**" industry ranked 5th with the lowest total of **13,276 layoffs**.
 + Lastly, in **2024**, the "**Transportation**" industry ranked 1st once again with the highest total of **16,637 layoffs**, while the "**Infrastructure**" industry ranked 5th with the lowest total of **5,330 layoffs**.

-### Top 5 Countries with Highest Total Layoffs by Yearly Metrics
+### Top 5 Countries with Highest Total Layoffs by Yearly
 ```sql
 with
     country_year (country, years, total_laid_off) as (